JaninaWibker/school-docs/os/caching.md

 The address often also has an offset which is the last few bytes.
 This is because one cache entry does not store only a singular value but a whole block of data at a time and so an offset into this block of data is needed.

+### physically indexed, virtually tagged

+No cache flush needed when context switching (because ambiguity is not a problem)

+Write-back can be complicated especially since the addres space is switched.

+Access time depends on the speed of the MMU.

+DMA / multi processor things can be tricky to implement.

+### physically indexed, physically tagged

+all cache related things are completely independant of CPU inner workings (context switches, ...).

+Access time depends on the speed of the MMU.

+DMA / multi processor things are super easy.

+You might need to do page coloring (/recoloring) to get better cache usage because of conflicting entries.

+#### Page coloring

+Two addresses (/blocks of memory) have the same color if and only if they map to the same cache line.

+The strategy is to assign different colors (by modifying the placement when creating pages) so that pages that were allocated right after each other map to different cache lines.
+Using this the chance of just reusing the same cache line over and over again (overwriting it each time) is reduced to a minimum.

+> Why talk about pages now when the cache does not cache whole pages but only significantly smaller blocks of memory (maybe 64 bytes at a time or something similar, nowhere near the size of a page)?

 ## Types of caches